victhefutr/victhefutr/README.md

 - 👯 I’m looking to collaborate on **Computer vision project**

-- 🤝 I’m looking for help with ** a database that i am building from scratch **
+- 🤝 I’m looking for help with ** a database that i am building from scratch in ocaml and swift **

 <h3 align="left">Connect with me:</h3>
 <p align="left">